top of page

 It's been particularly gratifying to see how Fortunate Sons resonates across generations and demographics - it's really universal stuff: emotional, dramatic, funny, inspiring, and thought-provoking.

-RICHARD B
+RICHARD BASKIN

 Composer, Songwriter